-The following guidelines apply to all absences, except for the non-chargeable absences.
+The following guideline includes excused and unexcused absences (unless designated as a non-chargeable absence).
 Should a student exceed 10 excused or unexcused absences per semester in any class, the student risks failing to earn credit.
 Students who have exceeded (10) ten chargeable absences in a semester will be prohibited from attending extracurricular activities, school dances, and/or school-sponsored field trips.